 LABOR FORCE PARTICIPATION AND HAPPINESS: EVIDENCE FROM THE SOUTH CAUCASUS

-The paper by Norberto Pignatti and Karine Torosyan “Employment vs. homestay and happiness of women in the South Caucasus” looked at the differences in the reported happiness levels between women of different labor market status in the three South Caucasus countries.
-The intriguing finding of the study is that while there is no difference in the happiness level between working women and housewives in Georgia, in Armenia and Azerbaijan working women with similar characteristics are much less likely to report being “very happy”.
+The paper by Norberto Pignatti and Karine Torosyan “Employment vs. homestay and happiness of women in the South Caucasus” looked at the differences in the reported happiness levels between women of different labor market statuses in the three South Caucasus countries.
+The intriguing finding of the study is that while there is no difference in the happiness level between working women and housewives in Georgia, Armenia, and Azerbaijan working women with similar characteristics are much less likely to report being “very happy”.
 Specifically interesting is that the overall results for Georgia also carry through to the Armenian and Azerbaijani minority women in the country, implying that “cultural factors” may play less of a role in the reported differences between countries.

 FAMILY STRUCTURE AND GENDER-SELECTION PREFERENCES

 On the other side of the spectrum, the Central and Eastern European countries affected in the 1990s by the same transitional forces as the South Caucasus demonstrated a different dynamic in gender preferences.
-In their paper “Gender Preferences in Central and Eastern Europe as Reflected in Family Structure” Izabela Wowczko, Michał Myck and Monika Oczkowska looked at how gender preferences in families might have changed after the fall of communism in CEE countries.
-They indicate that gender-neutrality was observed in almost all CEE countries before transition.
+In their paper “Gender Preferences in Central and Eastern Europe as Reflected in Family Structure” Izabela Wowczko, Michał Myck, and Monika Oczkowska looked at how gender preferences in families might have changed after the fall of communism in CEE countries.
+They indicate that gender-neutrality was observed in almost all CEE countries before the transition.
 Post-transition there emerges a clear preference for a mix (boy/girl) or possibly boys at parity three (i.e. having two boys or a boy and a girl in the family reduced the likelihood of having a third child significantly, as opposed to having two girls).
 However, at parity two, a girl preference was observed in most countries with the exception of Romania (i.e. there was an increased likelihood of having a second child if the first child was a boy).

-PUBLIC POLICIES, FOREIGN AID AND WOMEN’S EMPOWERMENT
+PUBLIC POLICIES, FOREIGN AID, AND WOMEN’S EMPOWERMENT

 A study from India by Mridula Goel and Nidhi Ravishankar “Has Public Policy succeeded in enhancing women’s autonomy and empowerment in India over the last decade?” looked at the link between public policies and indicators of women’s empowerment (such as the ability to decide how one’s own money is spent, etc.) They showed that in the last decade, public policies were indeed responsible for improving the so-called “power enablers”, such as literacy rates, financial access, property rights, political voice, etc. However, there is some evidence that not all traditional power enablers, e.g. having a bank account or working for cash, are correlated with higher indicators of empowerment, measured by a woman’s autonomy in decision-making within the family.
 For example, working for cash or having a bank account was found to be negatively correlated with a woman’s ability to decide how her own money is spent – possibly pointing to the existence of prejudice or negative attitudes within the household in such cases.

-Another interesting study on this topic by Maria Perrotta Berlin, Evelina Bonnier and Anders Olofsgård “The Donor Footprint and Female Empowerment” looked at whether foreign aid projects fostered female empowerment in the surrounding community using data from Malawi.
+Another interesting study on this topic by Maria Perrotta Berlin, Evelina Bonnier, and Anders Olofsgård “The Donor Footprint and Female Empowerment” looked at whether foreign aid projects fostered female empowerment in the surrounding community using data from Malawi.
 The paper found support for a small positive impact of aid on men’s and women’s attitudes towards domestic violence and sexual rights.
 There is, however, little systematic difference in the impact of gender-targeted aid versus general aid – with the exceptions being the impacts on women’s experience of violence and women’s participation in decision-making.

 To summarize, the first international academic conference on gender economics issues in Tbilisi highlighted the diversity and complexity of gender issues around the world and in the South Caucasus region in particular.
 Having a network of dedicated academics working on gender economics issues in the region gives a powerful stimulus for future reforms and progress in this area.
 Clearly, academic policy-oriented research can help inform the policy-making community of the areas where intervention is most needed, help design the most effective policies, and calculate the associated costs and benefits of interventions.

-1 The conference was organized as part of the FROGEE initiative—the Forum for Research on Gender Economics — supported by the Swedish International Development Agency (Sida) and coordinated by the Stockholm Institute of Transition Economics (SITE).
+1 The conference was organized as part of the FROGEE initiative — the Forum for Research on Gender Economics — supported by the Swedish International Development Agency (Sida) and coordinated by the Stockholm Institute of Transition Economics (SITE).